House Passes Fair Chance Act

 Currently, the bill has been referred to the Labor Committee for review and is still pending.

 The Bottom Line

 In light of the pending legislation, employers should ensure all employees involved in the interviewing and hiring process are aware of the new laws’ requirements.
 Employers should also review their employment applications to remove any questions regarding salary history

 New Jersey Adds to Recent Flood of Salary History Ban Laws

-Continuing the recent deluge of salary history ban laws, on July 25, 2019, New Jersey Lieutenant Governor Sheila Oliver signed Bill A1094 into law.2 Like other recent laws limiting salary history inquiries, New Jersey’s law prohibits employers from screening job applicants based on the applicant’s prior salary history, which includes prior wages, salary or benefits.
-In addition, employers may not require that an applicant’s salary history satisfy any minimum or maximum threshold to be considered for a job.
+Continuing the recent deluge of salary history ban laws, on July 25, 2019, New Jersey Lieutenant Governor Sheila Oliver signed Bill A1094 into law.2 Like other recent laws limiting salary history inquiries, New Jersey’s law prohibits employers from screening job candidates based on the candidate’s prior salary history, which includes prior wages, salary or benefits.
+In addition, employers may not require that an candidate’s salary history satisfy any minimum or maximum threshold to be considered for a job.
 The new law takes effect on January 1, 2020.
 The law provides for a private right of action as well as civil penalties from $1,000-$10,000 per violation depending on the circumstances.
 The law does not expressly define what conduct will be considered as a single “violation” for purposes of calculating penalties.
 Fortunately for employers, New Jersey’s law contains examples of expressly permitted activities and exceptions from coverage in certain key areas:

-- Employment Application: If an employer has a multi-state employment application that includes operations outside of New Jersey, the employer is allowed to have a salary history question with a disclaimer that an applicant for a position located in whole or in substantial part in New Jersey is instructed not to answer the question.
+- Employment Application: If an employer has a multi-state employment application that includes operations outside of New Jersey, the employer is allowed to have a salary history question with a disclaimer that an candidate for a position located in whole or in substantial part in New Jersey is instructed not to answer the question.